GavinHuttley/tib/_sources/python/files.rst

     print(seqfile)

 There is another approach to ensuring the file is always closed.
 This involves using the ``with`` statement.
 This statement invokes what's referred to as a "context manager".
-The advantage to using this approach is it ensures the file is closed.
+The code indented under the `with` statement is executed and on leaving that indented block, Python closes the file for you.

 .. jupyter-execute::